 The reason why I chose The ISCP over other courses was the strong ethical dimension.
 Apart from Lisa's support, sensitive comments and very thorough and speedy marking of course-work, the ISCP was the only course in the country that I felt based all its training on working WITH the dog and responding to the signals she gives us.
 Nothing about the ISCP made me question methods, while other (highly respected courses) put me off because they are happy to have dogs left in cars on practical days.
 Lisa has created a course based on understanding a dog's needs above all else, which reflects the best, most progressive training in the UK.

-I am training to become a canine behaviour practitioner and this course is a must!
+* I gained my ISCP diploma as a canine behaviour practitioner and this course is a must!
 As I also have a lot of other studying to do, I like the flexibility of this course and the fact that Lisa is always available to assist me or answer any questions I may have, however stupid they may seem!
-I am about two thirds of the way through the course now and I feel that I have learnt a lot through the course and am learning something new every day.
+I feel that I have learnt a lot through the course and was learning something new every day.

-Because of my studies with The ISCP, I have been accepted for the Level 3 Canine Care and Management Course at Writtle College, without having to do Levels 1 and 2 first.
+Because of my studies with The ISCP, I have been accepted to be fast-tracked for the Level 3 Canine Care and Management Course at Writtle College, without having to do Levels 1 and 2 first.

 Skye the Lurcher